Exploring Synthesizable Chemical Space with Iterative Pathway Refinements: Experiments

-\paragraph{Results.} In Table~\ref{tab:reconstruction} and Table~\ref{tab:reconstruction_chemprojector}, we compare \name with state-of-the-art synthesizable analog generation methods, SynNet~\citep{gao2021amortized} and SynFormer~\citep{gao2024generative}. \name significantly outperforms the baselines across all metrics.
-Specifically, \name shows a high reconstruction rate and similarity, demonstrating that it successfully reconstructs input molecules by extensively exploring a synthesizable chemical space.
-In Table~\ref{tab:reconstruction}, it also shows high diversity, demonstrating its ability to propose diverse pathways.
-Note that unlike the Enamine and ZINC250k test sets, molecules in the ChEMBL test set may lie beyond the defined synthesizable space (i.e., may require reactions or building blocks that are not given), so the model performance is generally low on ChEMBL.
-Notably, \name outperforms the baselines by a particularly large margin on the ZINC250k test set, which simulates challenging scenarios with out-of-distribution test molecules and unseen building blocks.
-This result highlights the strong generalizability and robustness of \name in generating out-of-distribution synthetic pathways. \looseness=-1
+\paragraph{Results.} In Table~\ref{tab:reconstruction} and Table~\ref{tab:reconstruction_chemprojector}, we compare ReaSyn with state-of-the-art synthesizable analog generation methods, SynNet~\citep{gao2021amortized} and SynFormer~\citep{gao2024generative}.
+ReaSyn significantly outperforms the baselines across all metrics.
+Specifically, ReaSyn shows a high reconstruction rate and similarity, demonstrating that it successfully reconstructs input molecules by extensively exploring a synthesizable chemical space.
+It also shows high diversity in Table~\ref{tab:reconstruction}, demonstrating its ability to propose diverse pathways.
+Note that unlike the Enamine and ZINC250k test sets, molecules in the ChEMBL test set may lie beyond the defined synthesizable space (i.e., may require reactions or building blocks beyond $\mathcal{B}$ and $\mathcal{R}$), so the performance is generally low on ChEMBL.
+Notably, ReaSyn outperforms the prior works by a particularly large margin on the ZINC250k test set, which simulates challenging scenarios with out-of-distribution test molecules and unseen building blocks.
+This result highlights the strong generalizability of ReaSyn in generating out-of-distribution synthetic pathways. \looseness=-1